Wellesbourne and Walton

 Member of the Council since 1980.

 • Cllr Bolton is Chairman of the Office & Staffing Committee and the Index Working Party.
-She is a member of the Amenities and Highways and Emergency Committees and is WWPC’s representative to the Village Hall Committee.
+She is Vice Chairman of the Highways, Environment and Emergency Committee and the Community Facilities Committee, and is WWPC’s representative to the Village Hall Committee.

 I have lived in the village since 2001 with my wife Juliette and son Mark.